Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ## Time Series Analysis
 Duration: 20

-Now that we have created the analytics views, we can start to query the data using Snowflake native time series functions.
+Now that we have created the analytics views, we can start to query the data using **Snowflake native time series functions**.

 <img src="assets/analysis_overview.png" />